 Bulk orders of hide are assigned classifications based on where they come from—which helps to predict the average quality in any given batch.

 Different countries have different standards when it comes to the treatment of livestock.
-So the rating of any given batch is based primarily on where in the world it comes from.
+So, the rating of any given batch is based primarily on where in the world it comes from.
 China hides will price below a hide that originated in Europe.

 Grade and Location Rule of Thumb